ofisc/ofisc.co.uk/src/schedule/2022-06-25-oxford-invitational.md

 Entries close on 10/06/2022 at 5 pm.

+## Element Codes

+If you want to secure your place, but don’t yet have your element codes, please enter N/A in the codes section and make your payment.
+You can update the elements up until the closing date.

 ## Music Uploads

 Music is to be emailed in MP3/MP4 format to oxf.entries@gmail.com using the naming scheme outlined in the [rules and regulations][rules].